 Normal weather conditions have been assumed in the projected period.
-Thirty-year normal monthly HDD and CDD are based on average weather conditions from 1981 through 2010, as reported by NOAA.
+Thirty-year normal monthly HDD and CDD are based on a rolling thirty-year average of weather conditions, as reported by NOAA.

 3.5.3 Economic Data

 BEBR and Woods & Poole Economics, both nationally recognized providers of economic data, provided both historical and projected economic and demographic data for each of the 14 counties in which the ARP Participants' service territories reside (the service territory of Beaches includes portions of both Duval and St. Johns Counties).
 This data includes county population, households, employment, personal income, retail sales, and gross domestic product.
 Although all of the data was not necessarily used in each of the forecast equations, each was examined for its potential to explain changes in the ARP Participants' historical electric sales.